zsh-users/antigen/index.md

 *Note*: Indenting the contents inside the EOBUNDLES heredoc is not required for antigen-bundles to work.
 Its allowed (and encouraged) to improve readability.

+Another thing to take into account is that variables (ex. environment variables) and especial builtin characters (`~`, `.`) won't work inside a heredoc, so you may have to change a `antigen-bundle` syntax to work with `antigen-bundles`.

 ### antigen init

 Makes usage of caching in order to quickly load bundles.
 Improves performance greatly